-- Professional architectural office
+- A professional architectural office

-- Architectural office of a construction company
+- The architectural office of a multi-disciplinary corporation or construction company

 - The architectural division/department of a professional engineering office

 Category B, maximum 4 weeks: based on experience in a related work environment, includes both directed and self-directed activity.
 Examples of acceptable experience include: